Thomas F. Quinlan

-Thomas F. Quinlan S.S.C., D.D. was an Irish born priest, who served as Bishop of the Roman Catholic Diocese of Chunchon in Korea from 1945 until 1966.
+Thomas F. Quinlan, S.S.C.M.E.
+(13 September 1896 in Borrisoleigh – 31 December 1970) was an Irish-born Catholic missionary prelate who served as Bishop of Chuncheon from 1945 until 1966.
+He was a member of the Missionary Society of St. Columban.

-Early life and education
+Biography

-Thomas Quinlan a native of Borrisoleigh, Co.
-Tipperary, he studied for the priesthood for four years in St. Patrick's College, Thurles, before joining the Columban Fathers.
+Quinlan was a native of Borrisoleigh, Co.
+Tipperary, and studied for the priesthood for four years in St. Patrick's College, Thurles, before joining the Columban Fathers.
 He was ordained a priest in 1920 along with three others and was posted to the Han-yang province in China.

-Career

 During his time in China the missionaries were a target for kidnapping and violence.
-After returning to Ireland, Fr.
-Quinlan was again posted to Korea, where he was stationed at the outbreak of the Second World War, he was appointed Bishop in 1945 serving during the Korean War.
+After returning to Ireland, Quinlan was again posted to Korea, where he was stationed at the outbreak of the Second World War, he was appointed Bishop of Chuncheon in 1945.

-He was captured and imprisoned by the Communists, he was held with Bishop Patrick James Byrne MM, who died and Quinlan had to bury him.
+Quinlan was captured and imprisoned by North Korea during the Korean War, and he was held with Bishop Patrick James Byrne, who died in prison; Quinlan had to bury him.
 He returned to South Korea in 1954 as Regent to the Apostolic Delegation.

-Later life and death

-He retired in 1966 as Bishop and died on New Year's Eve 1970.
+He retired from his bishopric in 1966 and died on New Year's Eve 1970.